JanBeh/neumond/README.md

 Module for lightweight threads implemented in pure Lua by using the `effect` module.

-Note that it is required to run `fiber.main(action, ...)` before any other functions of this module can be used.
-All other functions *must* be called from within the `action` function.
+Any usage of this module must be wrapped within the `action` function passed to `fiber.main(action, ...)`.

 The module provides the following functions:

   * **`fiber.main(action, ...)`** runs the `action` function with given
     arguments as main fiber which may spawn additional fibers. `fiber.main` returns as soon as `action` returns.
-All spawned fibers that have not terminated when `action` returns are automatically killed.
+All spawned fibers that have not terminated are automatically killed.
+Note that effect handlers installed from within the `action` function do not affect spawned fibers unless spawning the fibers is further wrapped within another action passed to `fiber.scope` (see below).

-  * **`fiber.scope(action, ...)`** runs the `action` function with given
+  * **`fiber.scope(action, ...)`** runs an `action` function with given
     arguments and ensures that:
       * All fibers that were spawned within the action (and have not terminated yet) are killed when `action` returns.
-      * The execution context of spawned fibers within the `action` function is altered such that any effect handlers that have been installed before calling `fiber.scope` will be respected.
+      * The execution context of spawned fibers within the `action` function is altered such that any effect handlers that have been installed outside `fiber.scope` will be respected.
 (Otherwise, spawned fibers can only perform effects that are handled outside of `fiber.main`, which is often undesired.)

   * **`fiber.current()`** obtains a handle for the currently running fiber.